smbjorklund/cellproject/sites/all/modules/contrib/jquery_ui_multiselect/README.txt

 5. Enable jQuery UI Multiselect widget on the desired fields.
 Go to the field's settings, expand the jQuery UI Multiselect section, and check "Use jQuery UI Multiselect".
-This option is offered when the field meets the following conditions:
+This option is only offered on supported fields, when the field has been configured to use the "Select list" widget.

-   * Uses the "Select list" widget
-   AND
-   * Field type is one of:
-     * Float
-     * Integer
-     * Term reference
-     * Text

 -- SIMILAR PROJECTS --